 RESOLVED: That the charge and membership of the committee will be as follows:

-The ad hoc committee will assess the impact of 27/AS/13/FAC on the Retention, Promotion, and Tenure (RPT) process.
+The ad hoc committee will assess the impact of 27/AS/13/FAC on the periodic evaluation of all faculty unit employees who teach.
 Specifically, the committee will gather, summarize, and evaluate data relevant to the following questions:

-Did the change in policy provide a better evaluation of faculty teaching effectiveness for RPT purposes?
+Did the change in policy provide a better assessment of faculty teaching effectiveness for periodic evaluation of faculty members?

 Did faculty find that the change in policy increased their ability to evaluate the effectiveness of their pedagogy and implement course improvements?